A WHISKEY PAINTING is a miniature watercolor (4”x 5” max. image) painted by a bona-fide member of the WHISKEY PAINTERS OF AMERICA (WPA).

 The WPA, formed in the late 1950s has a limited membership of 150.
 An artist must be sponsored by an existing member. " A genuine Whiskey Painting consists of painting a miniature piece of art no larger than 4 X 5" with watercolor by dipping your brush in some form of alcoholic spirits,.... then possibly sipping the alcohol, thereby enhancing the painting experience.

-Whiskey paintings have been exhibited in at least 10 national shows across the nation.
+Whiskey paintings have been exhibited in many national shows across the nation.
 At this time, WPA has 2 annual shows...one in Cuyahoga falls, Ohio in April [It's 31st year], and one in Augusta, Georgia Sept.-Oct...[it's 9 Th year] .
 Other shows have been held in Commercial Galleries and Art Museums across the nation..
 Paintings generally sell from a minimum of $ 75. to as high as $1500., with an average typically between $ 150. and $ 300.

 The Whiskey Painters of America is the most unique and exclusive miniature painting society in the world with a set limit of 150 members [by charter]....To become a member, an applicant must have a current Bona-Fide member of the WPA as sponsor.
 At this time the roster is full and applications are not being taken